 - Cell phones

-- Cars, motorcycles, or motor scooters
+- Cars, motorcycles, or motor scooters are not permitted on property for new arrivals

 - Weapons

 - Medicines not approved by the clinic staff

 - Electronics of any type

 - Skateboards, roller skates, bicycles, roller blades

+- Large musical instruments we do not have storage space for these items.

-- Newspapers, magazines or books that are not related to recovery or spirituality.
+• Newspapers, magazines or books that are not related to recovery or spirituality.

-After clients have been in the program for a while, they can have radios, CD players, portable DVD players and general reading materials.
-They are also permitted to drive cars, motorcycles and motor scooters toward the end of Phase.
+\After clients have been in the program for a while, they can have radios, CD players, portable DVD players and general reading materials.
+They are also permitted to drive cars, motorcycles and motor scooters toward the end of the educational component of the program.

-Program Cost: Our Policy for Fee-Based Services
+Program Cost: Our Policy

 The Healing Place welcomes anyone who is ready to commit to a life in recovery.
-This is a change from a previous policy, which requested a fee for anyone outside of our service area.
-We are proud to offer such an effective program at no cost to men in need.
+We are proud to offer such an effective program at no cost to men and women in need.